 Associate Professor of Lawyering Skills

-Professor Dickson joined the faculty on a full-time basis in 2001.
+Professor Janet Dickson joined the faculty on a full-time basis in 2001.
 Since that time, Professor Dickson has presented at Legal Writing conferences regionally, nationally, and internationally.
-Her topics have consistently been student-focused, including topics such as teaching to students with ADD, effective student conferencing, and teaching to millennials, and professionalism in the practice of law.
-Professor Dickson has also presented to international audiences in Kenya, South Africa, and Turkey.
+Her topics have consistently been student-focused, including topics such as teaching to students with ADD, effective student conferencing, teaching to millennials, and professionalism in the practice of law.
+Professor Dickson has also presented to international audiences in Kenya, South Africa, Turkey, and Morocco.

-As the faculty advisor to the student organization, Global Brigades, Professor Dickson has accompanied groups of students to Costa Rica, Panama, and Honduras for week-long service trips.
-Additionally, Professor Dickson has served on the initial board of directors for APPEAL, an international organizations developed to support the teaching of legal writing and the exchange of information among U.S. and African academics.
+Having been the faculty advisor to the student organization, Global Brigades, Professor Dickson accompanied groups of students to Costa Rica, Panama, and Honduras for week-long service trips.
+Additionally, Professor Dickson has served on the initial board of directors for APPEAL, an international organization developed to support the teaching of legal writing and the exchange of information among U.S. and African academics.

 Associate Professor of Lawyering Skills

 Professor Krontz has been a member of the legal writing faculty at Seattle University School of Law since 1994.
 She received her B.S. from University of Washington and was named Outstanding School of Social Work Undergraduate.
 She received her J.D. magna cum laude from Seattle University School of Law, where she was a Law Review note and comment editor and the Andrew Walkover Faculty Scholar.
 Before joining the legal writing faculty, Professor Krontz clerked for the Honorable Barbara Durham, Justice of the Washington Supreme Court and was a staff attorney at the Washington Appellate Defender Association.
 She has presented workshops for the Moot Court Board, the Seattle University Law Review, and the Seattle Journal of Social Justice and CLEs for the King County Bar Association and the Washington Office of Public Defense, and the Legal Writing Institute.

 Laurel Currie Oates